bahrus/custom-enhancements/README.md

 }
 class ClubMember extends HTMLElement implements ClubMemberProps{
     async constructor(){
-        //yeah, yeah, async probably not allowed for constructors
+        //so async probably not allowed for constructors
-        //I think async should be supported,though but maybe if no real async operations
+        //I think async should be supported, though, but maybe if no real async operations
         // take place, like fetch calls, etc, it is almost as good as synchronous? super();
         await customElements.features()